PK-cod3ch3mist/Zolomon/README.md

 	return 0;
 }
 ```
+`zoln::TestCase` is the basic block of the library which has the parameters: `name`, `expression`, and `show`/`hide` respectively.
+The `name` is the name of the test case, `expression` is what you want to check and `show` is a boolean which is true if you want to show and false if you want to hide the result of that test.

+**Note that hidden test cases are also run, just not shown.**

 Compiling the above code and running the executable would give the following output.
 ```
 Tests - Sample Test 1